BerMu147/IoT-DeliveryStatus/README.md

 - Firebase account and project with realtime database

 Directory description:
-*Arduino-Controller - Only responsible for communication between web application, firebase and arduino device *web-app  - Frontend web application interface that is deployed on firebase
+Arduino-Controller - Only responsible for communication between web application, firebase and arduino device web-app  - Frontend web application interface linked with firebase via config and is deployed on firebase

 Web application is deployed on the firebase and can be accessed on following link: https://arduinotest-4702d.web.app/

-# Goal of the project
+** Goal of the project
 User is able to see in which state the delivery is.